nous-clawds4/tapestry-cli/docs/node-types/concept-graph.md

 ## JSON Schema node

-This is the JSON Schema node for the Concept Header concept.
+This is the JSON Schema node for the `Concept Graph` concept.

 The above file should validate against the JSON schema within the file below (within `jsonSchema`).